 We present the elevation distribution for 60 species of rodents, shrews, and pika recorded in the historical and modern surveys (Table S1).
 Our resurvey protocols were not designed to detect carnivores, ungulates, or bats, so these are not reported.
 Because two different faunal communities dominate the western and eastern slopes of California’s interior mountains (i.e., Sierra Nevada and southern Cascade Ranges), we divided species elevation profiles into west and east slope.
 We defined the west slope localities to also include the lower limits of the yellow pine belt on the eastern slope because the species utilizing these elevations are mostly Californian in origin and not from more eastern faunal communities (i.e., Great Basin and Mojave).
 Following Moritz et al. (2008), we adjusted the slope cut-off for Peromyscus truei to reflect known boundaries between Sierra Nevada and Great Basin subspecies (Yang et al. 2011).

 Our analyses considered only those west slope species that are characteristic of the Sierra Nevada and Cascade Ranges.
 For example, we did not include Mojave Desert species such as Neotoma lepida or Perognathus longimembris.
 We further constrained our analyses to species that were detected at >10% of sites for at least one region in both eras.
 This final set included 34 mammal species of which 28 were detected through repeated nights of trapping at sites and where the number of traps set was reported (hereafter “quantitative trapping”).
 The remaining six species (Marmota flaviventris, Sciurus griseus, Tamiasciurus douglasii, Ochotona princeps, Thomomys bottae, and Thomomys monticola) were readily detected by observations or by specialized trapping methods (e.g. Macabee gopher traps) that rely on detection of species’ sign (i.e., burrows) prior to setting traps.
-While we did not model detection probabilities for these latter six species, systematic efforts were made to detect and record these species in suitable habitats at all sites, and they are included in range shift analyses.
+While we were not able to model detection probabilities for these latter six species, systematic efforts were made to detect and record these species in suitable habitats at all sites, and they are included in range shift analyses.

-Following Moritz et al (2008), we categorized species as low elevation, high elevation or widespread species.
+Following Moritz et al (2008), we categorized species as low elevation, high elevation, or widespread species.
 Low elevation species had historical elevation ranges that were primarily within the Lower Sonoran - Transition life zones, whereas high elevation species had historical elevation ranges within the Transition - Alpine life zones (Table S3; Grinnell, 1924; Grinnell et al., 1930; Sumner and Dixon, 1953).
 Two species, Peromyscus maniculatus and Otospermophilus beecheyi, were widespread because their historical life zone ranges extended from Lower Sonoran to Canadian and above.

 Elevation Range Models

 Although the overall survey methodology was comparable between the two eras and among sites within eras, differences in trap types and effort could confound interpretations of absences.
 To simultaneously estimate the probability of detection (p) and the probability of occupancy (Ψ) of each species at each locality, we used the single-season occupancy model framework implemented in the program MARK v6.0 (White and Burnham, 1999; Mackenzie et al, 2002).
 Our single-season model implemented an “unpaired-site” framework (Tingley & Beissinger, 2009), which tests for temporal changes in occupancy by fitting time period (‘era’) as a covariate effect.
 To fit these models we included the 28 species and 228 sites for which quantitative trapping data were available.
-When reporting the elevation distribution of species we included non-quantifiable data such as observations and shot specimens as records of presence data, but we only tested the significance of absences leading to an observed range shift using data from sites with quantitative trapping.
-We used the program RMark v2.0.1 in the R v2.12.2 interface to build design matrices, combine models, and to compare AIC weights among models (REFS).
+We used the package ‘RMark’ v2.0.1 in the R v2.12.2 framework to build design matrices, combine models, and to compare AIC weights among models (REFS).